 When the snow is falling and friends are calling "yoo hoo," come on, it's lovely weather for a sleigh ride together with you!
 From the center of Woodstock’s village to the open fields of Windsor, you’ll hear those sleigh bells ringing once the ground is blanketed in snow.
-Check schedules for sleigh rides within the village during Wassail Weekend.
-Or for chartered rides, look to Kedron Valley Stables in South Woodstock.
+To charter a ride, look to Kedron Valley Stables in South Woodstock.

 With the wind on your face, you’ll whip through trees stooped with snow on a thrilling snowmobile ride through Vermont’s backcountry.

 December through April, secure a guided one-hour, two-hour, or kid-friendly tour of Killington through SnowmobileVermont.com or go solo after joining VAST, an organization responsible for maintaining and grooming over 4,700 miles of trails in Vermont.

 Take a breath of cold, crisp air then hit the ice close to home on Vail Field in Woodstock Village, Lakeland Hole #1’s pond at the Quechee Club (activity subject to change due to COVID-19), or take a spin on Silver Lake in Barnard for a quiet, pristine setting (conditions permitting for all).

 Ice anglers, take note: Silver Lake is back on the list, this time as our top spot for local ice fishing!

 After the temperatures drop and a +6-inch crust of ice forms over the water, you can venture out onto the 84-acre Silver Lake to catch trophies fit for your wall or the dinner table.
 But be sure to purchase your fishing license in advance.

 9. Ice climbing